-MacBook 2GHz (white) with NVIDIA GeForce 9400M review
+MacBook (2GHz with Nvidia GeForce 9400M graphics) full review

 While Apple’s MacBook and MacBook Pro laptops have been re-engineered to include an all-aluminum unibody design, one lone plastic - err, I mean polycarbonate - model remains.